SQream/sqream_docs/guides/client_drivers/python/index.rst

     :caption: pysqream Validation Script
     :linenos:

-Make sure to replace the parameters in ``<`` ``>`` with the respective parameters for your SQream DB instance.
+Make sure to replace the parameters in ``<`` ``>`` with the respective parameters for your SQream DB installation.

-Run the test file to verify that you can connect to your SQream DB instance:
+Run the test file to verify that you can connect to SQream DB:

 .. code-block:: console